-The world merchant fleet is now around 1.14bn GT, of which around 1.02bn GT (or roughly 90%) is insured by the International Group Clubs.
+The world merchant fleet is now around 1.14bn GT. of which around 1.02bn GT (or roughly 90%) is insured by the International Group Clubs.
 During 2013, the world fleet grew by an estimated 3.8% in terms of gross tonnage and by 1.7% in vessel numbers.
 It is forecast that both the absolute number of vessels, and tonnage, will continue to grow until at least 2024.
-It is also likely that container ship tonnage, which has roughly doubled since 1996, and now accounts for around 17% of the world fleet, will continue to grow over the coming years.
+It is also likely roughly doubled since 1996, and now accounts for around 17% of the world fleet, will continue to grow over the coming years.
 All of this will present new opportunities and challenges for the Clubs, the Group and the Group's reinsurers.